nageshds108/Major-Project-1/README.md

 🎨 Features in Detail

 Image Upload

 Images are uploaded to Cloudinary
 Automatic image transformation for thumbnails
 Secure storage with unique filenames

 Flash Messages

 Success and error messages using connect-flash User-friendly feedback for all operations

 Error Handling

 Custom error class (ExpressError)
 Centralized error handling middleware
 User-friendly error pages

 🌐 Deployment
-This application is deployed on Render.com
+-This application is deployed on Render.com